Genivia/ugrep/README.md

            -R, --dereference-recursive
                   Recursively read all files under  each  directory.
 Follow  all symbolic  links,  unlike  -r.
-If  -J1  is specified, files are searched in the same order as specified.
+When -J1 is specified, files are searched in the same order as specified.

            -r, --recursive
                   Recursively read all files under each directory, following  sym- bolic  links  only if they are on the command line.
-If -J1 is specified, files are searched in the same order as specified.
+When -J1 is specified, files are searched in the same order as specified.

            -S, --dereference